Check back often to see additions. Schedule and speakers are subject.

 Dr. Sonners utilizes his combined training in various modalities to create comprehensive programs and help patients achieve their health goals.
 His patients are dealing with, among other conditions, a variety of autoimmune and neurological conditions, allergies, autism and cancer.
 He combines Chiropractic, Hyperbaric Oxygen Therapy, Nutrition, Exercise, Detoxification programs and more to naturally support patients and guide them through their health challenges.

-Dr. Anju Singh is director of True Health Medical Center in Naperville, Illinois and owner of Pure Compounding Pharmacy.
+Dr. Anju Usman-Singh is director of True Health Medical Center in Naperville, Illinois and owner of Pure Compounding Pharmacy.
 She has been using evidence based integrative medical interventions to help children diagnosed with ADD, Autism, Allergies, Gastrointestinal issues and related disorders for over 15 years.
 She has conducted research involving copper/zinc imbalances, metallothionein dysfunction, biofilm related infections, vitamin D in pregnancy, and hyperbaric oxygen therapy.
 She serves on the executive board for the Autism Society of Illinois as well as the scientific advisory board for Generation Rescue and TACA.
 She is on faculty for MAPs (Medical Academy for Pediatric Special Needs).

-Dr. Usman received her medical degree from Indiana University.
+Dr. Usman-Singh received her medical degree from Indiana University.
 She completed a residency in Family Practice at Cook County Hospital, in Chicago, Illinois and is board certified in Family Practice.
 In addition she is board certified in Integrative and Holistic Medicine, and holds a certificate in Homeopathy.

 Dr. Theoharides is Professor of Pharmacology and Internal Medicine, as well as Director of Molecular Immunopharmacology and Drug Discovery, in the Department of Immunology at Tufts University School of Medicine, Boston, MA.
 He was born in Thessaloniki, Greece, and graduated with Honors from Anatolia College.

-Bev is an Occupational Therapist with a passion for enhancing community engagement for individuals of all abilities, with a special focus on partnering with individuals with developmental disabilities.
+Dr. Bev Weinberg is an Occupational Therapist with a passion for enhancing community engagement for individuals of all abilities, with a special focus on partnering with individuals with developmental disabilities.
 She received her Bachelor’s degree in Urban Studies from the University of Pittsburgh, and her Master’s degree in Occupational Therapy from Temple University.
-Bev returned to Temple and received her Clinical Doctoral degree in Occupational Therapy in May of 2016, along with a Certificate in Innovation and Entrepreneurship from the Temple University Fox School of Business.
+She returned to Temple and received her Clinical Doctoral degree in Occupational Therapy in May of 2016, along with a Certificate in Innovation and Entrepreneurship from the Temple University Fox School of Business.

 Dr. Lindsey Wells is a naturopathic physician in Wilton, CT.
 She has focused her practice on pediatric consultative care for Autism Spectrum Disorder (ASD), PANS/PANDAS, other neurodevelopmental disorders, and various chronic illnesses.